bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

 \begin{lstlisting}
 Mu(A,d) = A andThen A andThen A andThen ...       //"d" times
 \end{lstlisting}
 More elaborated version of this combinator are available and make it possible to share information between explorations of $A$ like the \verb+dynAndThen+.
-The Lin-Kernighan neighbourhood for instance can be built as a \verb+Mu(TwoOpt)+ with some additional pruning.

 Constraints (L1)
 ================